 "Robert de Pontchardon is on the Dives Roll.
 Robert de Pontcardon held lands in Devon 1083 (Exon.
 Domesday).
 William de Punchardon in 1165 held six fees in Somerset and Devon : Roger de Punchardon in Lincoln, and Matthew in Northumberland or York .
 William de Punchardon of Heanton-Punchardon, Devon, was living 1242 (Pole), and in 1261 Oliver de Punchardoun had a writ of military summons for the war in Wales. "

 Early History of the Paunchard family

-Another 185 words (13 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Paunchard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Paunchard research.
+Another 94 words (7 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Paunchard History in all our PDF Extended History products and printed products wherever possible.

 Paunchard Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Paunchard were recorded, including Punchon, Puncheon, Punchard, Punshardon, Punshow and many more.

 Early Notables of the Paunchard family (pre 1700)